getzlab/rnaseqc/README.md

 ### Output files:
 The following output files are generated in the output directory you provide:
-* report.tsv : A tab-delimited list of (Statistic, Value) pairs of all statistics and metrics recorded.
+* {sample}.report.tsv : A tab-delimited list of (Statistic, Value) pairs of all statistics and metrics recorded.
-* exonReport.gct : A tab-delimited GCT file with (Exon ID, Gene Name, coverage) tuples for all exons which had at least part of one read mapped.
+* {sample}.exonReport.gct : A tab-delimited GCT file with (Exon ID, Gene Name, coverage) tuples for all exons which had at least part of one read mapped.
-* geneReport.tsv : A tab-delimited GCT file with (Gene ID, Gene Name, coverage) tuples for all exons which had at least one read map to at least one of its exons
+* {sample}.geneReport.tsv : A tab-delimited GCT file with (Gene ID, Gene Name, coverage) tuples for all exons which had at least one read map to at least one of its exons
-* fragmentSizes.txt : A list of fragment sizes recorded, if a BED file was provided
+* {sample}.fragmentSizes.txt : A list of fragment sizes recorded, if a BED file was provided

+#### A note on various rates reported:
+{sample}.report.tsv categorizes all reads into one of 5 bins (among the other statistics generated) which are reported as rates out of all primary reads.
+The rates are:
+* Exonic rate: Percentage of reads for which all sections of the read fully aligned to exons of the same gene(s)
+* Intronic rate: Percentage of reads which partially aligned to a gene, but never aligned to any exons
+* Intergenic rate: Percentage of reads which never partially aligned to any genes
+* Disqualification rate: Percentage of reads which fully aligned to at least one exon, but not all parts of the read fully aligned to exons of the same gene.
+These reads are disqualified because it is ambiguous which gene the read belongs to.
+This covers reads which had at least one exonic and at least one intergenic or intronic segment, as well as reads which had exonic segments on two different genes.
+* Discard rate: Percentage of reads which were discarded by preliminary filters and were never checked against the GTF.

+Other rates and statistics reported are not complimentary.
+Only these 5 are designed to sum to 1

 ### Code Documentation: